Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic vs compositional semantics

-\rnote{Added:} It is well-known that \ATL with the standard semantics has the finite model property.
-By this fact, and the equivalence of the finitely bounded and the standard semantics in the finite models, we obtain an interesting consequence: \emph{all the validities of \ATL with finitely bounded semantics are valid with the standard semantics}.
+It is well-known that \ATL with the standard semantics has the finite model property.
+By this fact, and the equivalence of the finitely bounded and the standard semantics in finite models, we obtain the following interesting consequence.